Wandalen/wTesting/doc/visual/feature/DragAndDrop.md

 ## Abstract
-Methods to move elements on the page.
+How to move elements on the page.

 ## Spectron
 ```javascript